The X-ray Luminosity Function Evolution of Quasars and the Correlation Between the X-ray and Ultraviolet Luminosities: Luminosity Evolutions and Correlations

-For untruncated data (i.e. data truncated parallel to the axes) the associated set of point $j$ includes all of the points with a lower (or higher, but not both) independent variable value ($x_k < x_j$). \citet{EP92} developed a non-parametric methods for determination of the correlation for generally truncated data, which we have applied in previous works and verified most recently with simulations in \citet{CW}.
+For untruncated data (i.e. data truncated parallel to the axes) the associated set of point $j$ includes all of the points with a lower (or higher, but not both) independent variable value ($x_k < x_j$). \citet{EP92} developed non-parametric methods for determination of the correlation for generally truncated data, which we have applied in previous works and verified most recently with simulations in \citet{CW}.
 The truncation modifies the associated set to be a sub set consisting only of those points of lower (or higher, but not both) independent variable ($x$) value {\it that would have been observed if they were at the $x$ values $\geq x_j$, or had $y$ values $\geq y_{\rm min, j}$ given by the truncation}.
 For a simply one-sided truncation, e.g.~a sample with well defined universal truncation, Figure 7 of \citet{CW} shows a graphical description of an associated set for a given example data point.
 For the X-ray data, with each source having unique flux limit alone the associated set for object $k$ would be all objects whose luminosity is greater than their minimum limiting luminosity calculated at the redshift of object $k$ (i.e. equation \ref{lumlimeq} with $z=z_k$).
 The ultraviolet data is untruncated as every object in the SDSS DR7 quasar catalog has an ultraviolet flux reported by \citet{Shen11}.

 For problem at hand, if the variables $z$ and $L$ are independent (i.e.~no luminosity evolution) then the ranks $\mathcal{R}_j$ should be distributed randomly and $\tau$ should sum to near zero.
 Independence is rejected at the $m \, \sigma$ level if $\vert \, \tau \, \vert > m$.
-To find the best form for correlation between $L$ and $z$, or for LE, we define a new variable, $L'_j=L_j/g(z_j)$, and the rank test is repeated, with different values of parameters of the function $F$ until $L'$ and $z$ are determined to be uncorrelated.
+To find the best form for correlation between $L$ and $z$, in other words for luminosity evolution, we define a new variable, $L'_j=L_j/g(z_j)$, and the rank test is repeated, with different values of parameters of the function $F$ until $L'$ and $z$ are determined to be uncorrelated.
 Traditionally, ever since discovery of evolution of quasars by \citet{Schmidt67}, the evolution function $g(z)=(1+z)^k$ has been commonly used.
-However, such a form implies very rapid evolution during the short age of the universe at high redshifits.
+However, such a form implies very rapid evolution during the short age of the universe at high redshifts.
 In our past application of the Efron-Petrosian method to AGNs \citep[e.g.][]{QP2,QP3}, and GRBs, extending to redshifts $z\gg 2$ we have found that the functional form